cooperreid-optimizely/optimizely-jsclient-manager/README.md

 # Optimizely JSClient Manager
-A solution for using Optimizely's Fullstack JavaScript SDK in the browser which handles SDK script & datafile fetching.
+A proof-of-concept solution for using Optimizely's Fullstack JavaScript SDK in the browser which handles SDK script & datafile fetching.
 The `optlyClientManager` provides wrapper functions for all of the Optimizely SDK's core methods.

 ---